stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 # Re-create the 3-subnet architecture to make the database private
 ![alt text](image-5.png)

+3 subnet architecure is more secure than 2 tier architecture as it adds a layer of securtiy and control.
+The DMZ subnet acts as an intermdiary between the public and private subnets.
+It contains NVAs such as load balancer or fiewall, which inspect traffic before allowing it to pass between the public and private subnets.
+Think of it as a doorman at a club.
+If the big fella doesn't like what he (or she, go girl) sees, he's not letting you in.

 ## Set up the Virtual Network

 ### --> Basics